OlivierLD/ROB/raspberry-sailor/Swing/Deviation-Tool/README.md

 # Deviation Curve
 Here is a graphical tool allowing you to elaborate your own deviation curve from logged data.
+In this example, we're using a web UI.
+The calculations are thus implemented in JavaScript.
+Any other language can do the same (Java, C, Python, etc).

 ## How it works
 The generic format of a deviation curve is